IABTechLab/uid2docs/api/v2/README.md

 - A client `key`, which is to be included as a bearer token in the request's authorization header.
   <br/>```Authorization: Bearer YourTokenBV3tua4BXNw+HVUFpxLlGy8nWN6mtgMlIk=```
-- A client `secret`, or an encryption key, for encrypting API requests and decrypting API responses for all endpoints, except [POST /token/refresh](./endpoints/post-token-refresh.md).
+- A client `secret`, or an encryption key, for encrypting API requests, except [POST /token/refresh](./endpoints/post-token-refresh.md), and decrypting API responses for all endpoints.

 For details, see [Generating Encrypted Requests and Decrypting Responses](./encryption-decryption.md).